unikent/fugue-icons/README.txt

 - xfn

-  Copyright (C) Wolfgang Bartelme.
+  (C) Wolfgang Bartelme.
 All rights reserved.
   <http://www.bartelme.at/>

   XFN icon is licensed under a Creative Commons